bpolaszek/bentools-etl/README.md

 Concept:

 * You have an [`iterable`](https://wiki.php.net/rfc/iterable) - i.e an `array`, `\Traversable`, `\Iterator`, `\IteratorAggregate` or a `\Generator` to loop over.
-* The `Extractor` is a [`callable`](http://php.net/manual/en/language.types.callable.php) which takes the key and the value as arguments - its role is to return a `ContextElement` with the extracted data.
+* The `Extractor` is a [`callable`](http://php.net/manual/en/language.types.callable.php) which takes as arguments the key and the value of each element of the loop - its role is to return a new `ContextElement` which contains the extracted data.
 * The `Transformer` is a [`callable`](http://php.net/manual/en/language.types.callable.php) that takes the `ContextElement`'s extracted data, transforms it into the desired output, and hydrates back the `ContextElement`.
 * The `Loader` is a [`callable`](http://php.net/manual/en/language.types.callable.php) which takes the `ContextElement` as argument and send the transformed data in a persistence layer, a HTTP Post, a file, ...

 The `Runner` class
 ----------------